mariadb-corporation/mariadb-columnstore-data-adapters/kettle-columnstore-bulk-exporter-plugin/README.md

 ### all-datatype-ingestion-test
 This job runs a basic ingestion test of all datatypes into ColumnStore and InnoDB tables and compares the results.

+### csv-ingestion-test
+Ingests two csv files, to ColumnStore.
+Possible to adapt the number of ingestion loops to run in _job.parameter_.

+Currently only tests if the job is executed, but not if the ingestion was successful.

 ## Limitations
 The plugin currently can't handle blob datatypes and only supports multi inputs to one block if the input field names are equal for all input sources.